oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/overview.md

 -rw-r-----  1 oracle oracle  2948 Feb 15 15:55 DemoIdentity.p12
 ```

-For Model in Image domains, whenever you change any security credentials including, but not limited to, the Administration Server credentials, RCU credentials, and such, the domain will
+For Model in Image domains, whenever you change any security credentials including, but not limited to, the Administration Server credentials, RCU credentials, and such, the domain will be recreated and a new set of demo SSL certificates will be generated.
+The SSL certificates are valid for 6 months, then they expire.

-be recreated and a new set of demo SSL certificates will be generated.
-The certificates are valid for 180 days, then they expire.
+The demo CA certificate expires in 5 years, however, whenever the domain is recreated, the entire set of certificates are regenerated so you _must_ import the demo CA certificate again.

-If you have any external client that needs to communicate with WebLogic Servers using SSL, then you need to import the current self-signing CA cert, `democacert.der`,
+If you have any external client that needs to communicate with WebLogic Servers using SSL, then you need to import the current self-signing CA certificate, `democacert.der`,
-into your local trust store; previously imported certificates will _not_ work.
+into your local trust store.

 ```shell
  keytool -importcert -keystore <keystore path> -alias wlscacert  -file $HOME/Downloads/democacer.der